Hey Kids (Start Here)

 “Maybe a little warning next time?”
 Telford asked.

-“I do try,” Rush replied archly, “but I confess warnings aren’t my strong suit.”
+“I do try,” Rush replied, “but I confess warnings aren’t my strong suit.”

-Telford swung the door open, revealing a three-dimensional blackness that seemed to exert its own metaphysical gravity.
-They trained their Lucian Alliance flashlights down a dark, dry hallway, lined by sealed doors.
+Telford swung the door wide, revealing a three-dimensional blackness that exerted its own metaphysical gravity.
+They trained their flashlights down a dark, dry hall, lined with sealed doors.

-Rush stepped forward, skidding slightly on the downslope.
+Rush stepped forward, skidding in the dust of the steep downslope.

 “Hey.”
 Telford pulled him back.
-“Do you have a learning disability of some kind?
+“Do you have a learning disability?
 You have our six.”
 Telford turned to Volker.
-“Take a look at the ALD,” he said.
+“Take a look at the ALD.”

-“Um,” Volker said, “I think we should go with ‘A-corder, actually?
+“Um,” Volker said, “I think we should go with ‘A-corder?’
 Ancient-tricorder.
 Also, kind of like the word accord?
 Get it?
-It’s kind of a pun?”
+It’s a pun.”

-“Okay—“ Volker began, only to cut off as Rush yanked the device out of his hand.
-“Or, yeah.
-Maybe that’s better.”
+Rush yanked the device out of his hand.

-Rush navigated the device one-handed, his expression intent, angling it in such a way that it made it impossible for Volker to see what he was doing.
-“We’re clear,” Rush said, shoving the device back at Volker.
+Rush navigated the device one-handed, angling it in such a way that it made it impossible for Volker to see what he was doing.
+“We’re clear.”
+Rush shoved the device back at Volker.
 “There’s no one down here.”

 “You’re sure,” Telford said.